Designing and leading a multilingual, mobile-first wedding website

 At the time, no platform could truly meet the needs of an international, multicultural, multilingual guest list — most lacked proper language support, flexible registries, and automated RSVP flows.

 I led and designed a mobile-first MVP website from scratch, collaborating with two volunteer developers and choosing a UI kit that cut their workload by at least 34%.
+In collaboration with these developers, we launched a responsive, four-language website with streamlined RSVPs and a commission-free, multi-currency registry — all delivered on time, despite tight resources.

 Impact